SeoMix/seokey-free/readme.txt

 == Changelog ==
 Public roadmap is here: https://trello.com/b/jauwlc3J/seokey-pro-public-roadmap

+= 1.8.2
+* Improvement: keyword audit tasks related to your main keyword are now more accurate
+* Third-party: fix some audit tasks with Elementor (sometimes, content was not correctly taken into account)
+* Third-party: All-in-on-schema plugin is now fully compatible with SEOKEY
+* Fixed: fix "redirection already here" message
+* Fixed: fix some audit tasks related to internal and external links (some of them were not detected)
+* Fixed: translations fixes

 = 1.8.1
 * Improvement: keywords are now correctly saved when you create or save a post